 As with many building materials, most are used first in government and commercial projects, and only 17 percent of today's solar installations are for residential housing.
 California leads the adoption of solar followed by Arizona, North Carolina, New Jersey and Massachusetts account.

 One of the challenges with solar panels is the cost of installing fixed panels versus ones that rotate to capture the sun's rays for more hours each day.
-That's why this new product from Europe, the LightCatcher, is this week's Friday Find.
+That's why this new product from Belgium, the LightCatcher, is this week's Friday Find.

 Solar Alternatives that Use Mirrors